-1. Use Coupons
+1. Use coupons

-Contrary to what many believe, there are a lot of coupons you can print to save on your organic, natural, gluten free (and more) purchases.
+Contrary to what many believe, there are a lot of coupons you can print to save on your organic, natural, gluten-free (and more) purchases.
 The best resource available is MamboSprouts.
 However, there are often coupons on coupons.com as well.

-In addition, take a moment to visit all of the sites for the products you use and sign up for newsletters, or check to see if they have coupons available.
+Also, take a moment to visit all of the sites for the products you use and sign up for newsletters, or check to see if they have coupons available.
 Doing so will often get you coupons that are not available otherwise via those special newsletters.

-2. Shop through Amazon
+2. Use Amazon

-Amazon offers really great deals on organic products.
+Amazon offers great deals on organic products.
 The best deals come through the Subscribe & Save program which will knock off another 5 – 20% off of your purchase price plus give you free shipping.
-You can sign up for automatic shipments, if that is an option which works for you.
+You can sign up for automatic shipments if that is an option which works for you.

 Make sure you also carefully check the product descriptions for clipless coupons which can also help you save even more.
 Visit (and bookmark) the Amazon Natural and Organic page.

-3. Check your Farmer’s Markets
+3. Shop your local Farmer’s Market

-4. Purchase in Bulk
+4. Buy in bulk

 Watch your local store or warehouse store for organic products which are sold in bulk.
 Make sure you re-package these items as needed so that they do not go bad before you can consume the products.
 You might even connect with friends and then split the products (and cost) with them!
 You all end up winning!

-5. Grow your own
+5. Grow them yourself

 Why not skip the store altogether?
-You could start your own garden (even if in pots on your deck) and grow those foods you love.
+You could start your garden (even if in pots on your deck) and grow those foods you love.
 You can read these tips on growing your own organic garden.

-7. Use store brands
+7. Try store brands

-Many stores offer their own line of organic products.
+Many stores offer a line of store-branded organic products.
 If you purchase those brands rather than the name brands, you are still getting quality without paying too much.
-The reason is that they too are required to follow the same guidelines in order to use the USDA Organic Seal.
+The reason is that they also are required to follow the same guidelines to use the USDA Organic Seal.

-8. Don’t waste your food
+8. Do not waste food

 This may sound simple, but it is something we do far too often.
 Make sure you properly store your food and consume it before it spoils.
 If you can not finish it in time, you might invest in a vacuum sealer and then freeze those items (works great for fruits and veggies).

 Saving money on healthy eating can be tough — but it is possible.
-Just apply a few simple tricks and you’ll be saving in no time at all!
+Just apply a few simple tricks, and you’ll be saving in no time at all!